Marina Warner

 Forthcoming with HarperCollins, 3 July 2025

-Marina will be launching her new book Sanctuary: Ways of Telling, Ways of Dwelling with lots of events over the coming months.
-For now (27/5/25), here are the list of upcoming talks and relevant events Marina is part of – if you would like to keep fully updated, have a look at her page Forthcoming:
+Marina has launched Sanctuary: Ways of Telling, Ways of Dwelling with lots of events over the coming months.
+For now (17/7/25), here are the list of past and upcoming talks + relevant events Marina is part of – if you would like to keep fully updated, have a look at her page Forthcoming:

 ——————–